Ironwood Pharmaceuticals Inc at Morgan Stanley Global Healthcare

 David Neil Lebowitz - Morgan Stanley, Research Division - VP

-Good morning.
-I'm David Lebowitz, one of the biotechnology analysts at Morgan Stanley.
-Before I get started, I have to go through the requisite disclosures.
-Please note that this webcast is for Morgan Stanley's clients and appropriate Morgan Stanley employees only.
-This webcast is not for members of the press.
-If you are a member of the press, please disconnect and reach out separately.
-For important disclosures, please see the Morgan Stanley disclosure website at www.morganstanley.com/researchdisclosures.
+Hello, and welcome once again to the 19th Annual Morgan Stanley Healthcare conference.
+I'm one of the biotechnology analysts here.
+My name is David Lebowitz.
+Before we get started, I'm going to go through the requisite disclosures.
+For important disclosures, please see the Morgan Stanley research disclosure website at www.morganstanley.com/researchdisclosures.
 If you have any questions, please reach out to your Morgan Stanley sales representative.

-I'd like to welcome you all this morning to the Morgan Stanley 18th Annual Global Healthcare Conference.
-In this session, I have with us from Ironwood Pharmaceuticals, CEO, Mark Mallon; and President, Tom McCourt.
-This is a company that's been around for a while.
-They are -- they sell a drug called LINZESS for the treatment of constipation.
-And I guess before w
+And with that, I'm happy to welcome from Ironwood Pharmaceuticals, CEO, Tom McCourt, COO; Jason Rickard; and CMO, Mike Shetzline.
+This is a commercial stage company.
+You've had LINZESS, clearly a successful drug for the treatment of constipation, including IBS-C and chronic idiopathic constipation.
+Certainly, the company has been going through transition in recent years from the spin-off of Cyclerion.
+And more recently, with this effort to try and bring new assets into the fold.
+Could you tell us about the

 Ironwood Pharmaceuticals Inc at Morgan Stanley Global Healthcare Conference (Virtual) Transcript